Learn how to to strike a balance between automation and the human touch as your communications go digital in the new normal.

 1. Maximising customer satisfaction through the power of voice

 Want a quick way to elevate customer experience in your delivery service?

 Start incorporating voice into your customer communications.
 When it comes to customer support, in particular the mountain of queries delivery and logistics companies deal with on a daily basis, most of these can be quickly resolved with a simple phone call.

 The difference is in how the phone calls are being processed, and what value-adds they now bring to the overall customer experience for a logistics or delivery service provider.

 Many enterprises – including those in the logistics and delivery industry – have wised up to the fact that there are tremendous benefits to strategically embedding in-app calling functionality in their apps to add value to the customer experience.
 This is partly because modern programmable voice APIs can add much more than just basic voice calling functionality within a platform.

 For delivery businesses, in-app calling can help immensely in the following areas:

-Boost trust in the customer, because with in-app calls, there is a level of trust that the call being made isn’t a spam call
+- Boost trust with the customer, because with in-app calls, there is a level of trust that the call being made isn’t a scam call

 2. Simplify delivery scheduling, tracking, and cancellation with text communications